divadnauj-GB/shadowfi/README.md

 1. Run the CLI interface by typing the following command:

     ```bash
+    # when using singularity run this command
     singularity run shadowfi_v1.sif

+    # When not using singularity run the following commands
+    conda activate SHADOWFI
+    python shadowfi_shell.py
     ```

 2. Create a new project: